IDAES/idaes-pse/docs/explanations/components/index.rst

 detail with a link in their description.

 .. note::
-    IDAES is based on python-based algebraic modeling language, Pyomo.
+    IDAES is based on Python-based algebraic modeling language, Pyomo.
 The documentation for its components (i.e. sets, parameters, variables, objectives, constraints, expressions, and suffixes) are provided in the
     `Pyomo documentation <https://pyomo.readthedocs.io/en/stable/pyomo_modeling_components/index.html>`_.